Disciplinary Committee Application Form

 • If attendance at a Disciplinary Hearing requires travel by a Disciplinary Committee Member, mileage to and from their place of residence, or compensation for an alternative method of transportation, may be paid on the approval of the Executive Director of the Association.

-• One meal and refreshments will be provided for a Disciplinary Committee Member during the hearing, provided that the hearing and writing of the Disciplinary Hearing Report extends past 3 hours.
+• If a Disciplinary Hearing is held in person, one meal and refreshments will be provided for a Disciplinary Committee Member during the hearing, provided that the hearing and writing of the Disciplinary Hearing Report extends past 3 hours.
+If a meeting is held virtually, the committee member shall be responsible for their own meal and refreshments.

 • If a hearing extends past one day, a Disciplinary Committee Member will be provided a hotel room at the expense of the Association.